Cloudxtreme/training_material/courses/03-basic-querying/01-simple-queries/exercises.md

         curl -v http://127.0.0.1:8098/buckets/training/keys/my-first-object -X DELETE

-2) Store, fetc,h and update an object making sure to submit the vclock when updating
+2) Store, fetch, and update an object making sure to submit the vclock when updating